doomedcat17/scpier/README.md

 T content;
 ```

 `ContentNodeType` is an enum that defines what type of content particular `ContentNode` holds.
-And content is
+And content defines
-content, as simple as that.
+its content, as simple as that.

 `ContentNode` has some child classes which have additional variables.